linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/FINM Options Markets/Finm330-22-l5-annotated.md

 V _ {0} <   0 \quad \text {a n d} \quad P (V _ {T} \geq 0) = 1.
 $$

-# Replication and hedging
+## Replication and hedging

 $\triangleright$  Definition: a trading strategy  $\Theta$  replicates a time- $T$  payoff  $Y_{T}$  if it is self-financing, and its value  $V_{T} = Y_{T}$  (with probability 1).
 $\triangleright$  Law of one price: At any time  $t < T$ , the no-arbitrage price of an asset paying  $Y_{T}$  must be the value of the replicating portfolio.
 To hedge a payoff usually means: to [try to] replicate the negative of the payoff (or the portion of the payoff attributable to some particular source of risk).
 For example, to hedge a position that is short one option usually means to [try to] replicate a position that is long the option.
 I say "try to" because "hedge" can mean an approximation to replication - such as superreplication, or broadly speaking, any strategy to reduce some notion of risk.

-Arbitrage in continuous time

-Black-Scholes model

-B-S formula via replication

-Delta, Gamma, Theta

-# Motivation for GBM to model a stock price
+## Motivation for GBM to model a stock price

 BM is a natural starting point for model-building